Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 • Age – Most people diagnosed are over 45, though it can occur in younger adults

-• IBD – Inflammatory bowel diseases can increase risk
+• IBD – Inflammatory bowel diseases can increase the risk

-• Lifestyle – Factors like low-fiber diet and sedentary lifestyle may increase risk
+• Lifestyle – Factors like a low-fiber diet and a sedentary lifestyle may increase the risk

-Certain factors can increase your risk for developing colon cancer.
+Certain factors can increase your risk of developing colon cancer.
 You can control some of these risk factors, but you cannot control others.

 Risk factors you can change include: